 - 1) Hard bottom substrate (e.g., rock, cobble, gravel, limestone, boulder, etc.) in low salinity waters (i.e., 0.0 to 0.5 parts per thousand (ppt) range) for settlement of fertilized eggs, refuge, growth, and development of early life stages; - 2) Aquatic habitat with a gradual downstream salinity gradient of 0.5 up to as high as 30 ppt and soft substrate (e.g., sand, mud) between the river mouth and spawning sites for juvenile foraging and physiological development; - 3) Water of appropriate depth and absent physical barriers to passage (e.g., locks, dams, thermal plumes, turbidity, sound, reservoirs, gear, etc.) between the river mouth and spawning sites necessary to support: - (i) Unimpeded movement of adults to and from spawning sites; - (ii) Seasonal and physiologically dependent movement of juvenile Atlantic sturgeon to appropriate salinity zones within the river estuary; and - (iii) Staging, resting, or holding of subadults or spawning condition adults.
-Water depths in main river channels must also be deep enough (e.g., at least 1.2 m) to ensure continuous flow in the main channel at all times when any sturgeon life stage would be in the river. - 4) Water, between the river mouth and spawning sites, especially in the bottom meter of the water column, with the temperature, salinity, and oxygen values that, combined, support: - (i) Spawning; - (ii) Annual and interannual adult, subadult, larval, and juvenile survival; and - (iii) Larval, juvenile, and subadult growth, development, and recruitment (e.g., 13 °C to 26 °C for spawning habitat and no more than 30 °C for juvenile rearing habitat, and 6 milligrams per liter (mg/L) dissolved oxygen (DO) or greater for juvenile rearing habitat).
+Water depths in main river channels must also be deep enough (e.g., at least 1.2 m) to ensure continuous flow in the main channel at all times when any sturgeon life stage would be in the river. - 4) Water, between the river mouth and spawning sites, especially in the bottom meter of the water column, with the temperature, salinity, and oxygen values that, combined, support: - (i) Spawning;

+- (ii) Annual and interannual adult, subadult, larval, and juvenile survival; and - (iii) Larval, juvenile, and subadult growth, development, and recruitment (e.g., 13 °C to 26 °C for spawning habitat and no more than 30 °C for juvenile rearing habitat, and 6 milligrams per liter (mg/L) dissolved oxygen (DO) or greater for juvenile rearing habitat).

-The action area for the proposed work considered in this Opinion covers approximately 1,057 acres of the Kennebec River critical habitat unit.
-The critical habitat designation is bank-to-bank within the Kennebec River.
-The action area is approximately a 19 rkm stretch in the saline reaches of the Kennebec.
+The action area for the proposed work considered in this Opinion extends across a 4.5 mi (7.2 rkm) stretch of the saline reaches of the lower Kennebec River, and is entirely within the Kennebec River critical habitat unit (which is bank-to-bank within the Kennebec River).
+The action area covers approximately 1,007 acres.
 It contains three of the four PBFs; it does not contain PBF 1, hard bottom substrate (e.g., rock, cobble, gravel, limestone, boulder, etc.) in low salinity waters (i.e., 0.0 to 0.5 parts per thousand (ppt) range) for settlement of fertilized eggs, refuge, growth, and development of early life stages.
 Information on the PBFs within the action area is contained in the section below.

-4.1.3.2 Status of Atlantic Sturgeon Critical Habitat in the Action Area
+4.1.2.2 Status of Atlantic Sturgeon Critical Habitat in the Action Area

-As noted above in the description of the proposed action, the action area considered in this Opinion extends from rkm 0 to rkm 19 (Figure 3).
-The Kennebec River critical habitat unit extends from Ticonic Falls/Lockwood Dam (approximately rkm 103) downstream to where the main stem river discharges at its mouth into the Atlantic Ocean.
+As noted above in the description of the proposed action, the action area considered in this Opinion extends from rm 8.8 to 13.2 (rkm 14.1 to 21.3).
+The Kennebec River critical habitat unit extends from Ticonic Falls/Lockwood Dam (approximately rm 64; rkm 103) downstream to where the main stem river discharges at its mouth into the Atlantic Ocean.